Astara District: Modern history

 Astara District was established in 1930.
 In 1963, it was abolished as a district and its territory incorporated into Lankaran District and in 1965, its administrative district status was restored.
 Overall area of the district is 616.4 km2.
 Its population is 95,300 people.
 The district's capital, Astara is a small picturesque Caspian port town, on the Azerbaijan-Iran border, capital of Azerbaijan's southernmost district.
 Coming southbound from Lankaran, there is a giant samovar by the road welcoming visitors to the district.

 Astara district is very wooded with 37000 ha of forests.
 Famous Juglans sigillata is a commonplace in Astara woods.
-Astarachay and Tangarud rivers that flow through the district start at Talysh Mountains which are in the western part of the district.
+The Astarachay and Tangarud rivers that flow through the district start at Talysh Mountains which are in the western part of the district.
 Highest peaks are 200 m above sea level.
 The northeastern part of the district is lowlands.
 A part of the Hirkan National Park is located in Astara district.
 Istisu, Ağ körppü, Sım, Bi, Toradi, Şeyx Nəsrullah resorts of Astara have treating mineral water.
 Average temperature is -1.5◦ C - 4◦C in January, 15-25◦C in July.
 Annual rainfall is 1200–1750 mm.